 What are the Risks and Hazards of the Hiking Trail?

-The Arrive Alive website too often receive reports from emergency services on the need for evacuation from hiking trails.
+The Arrive Alive website too often receives reports from emergency services on the need for an evacuation from hiking trails.
 But why would an evacuation be required and what are the most common emergencies?

 - Hikers getting lost.